U.S. Department of Education

 ATTENTION – Adobe Forms and PDF Files Required

-- REGISTER EARLY – Grants.gov registration may take five or more business days to complete.
+- REGISTER EARLY – Grants.gov registration involves many steps including registration on SAM (www.sam.gov) which may take approximately one week to complete, but could take upwards of several weeks to complete, depending upon the completeness and accuracy of the data entered into the SAM database by an applicant.
 You may begin working on your application while completing the registration process, but you cannot submit an application until all of the Registration steps are complete.
-For detailed information on the Registration Steps, please go to: http://www.grants.gov/applicants/get_registered.jsp [Note: Your organization will need to update its Central Contractor Registry (CCR) registration annually.]
+Please note that once your SAM registration is active, it will take 24-48 hours for the information to be available in Grants.gov, and before you can submit an application through Grants.gov.
+For detailed information on the Registration Steps, please go to: http://www.grants.gov/web/grants/register.html [Note: Your organization will need to update its SAM registration annually (formerly Central Contractor Registry (CCR)*.]

 - SUBMIT EARLY – We strongly recommend that you do not wait until the last day to submit your application.
 Grants.gov will put a date/time stamp on your application and then process it after it is fully uploaded.
 The time it takes to upload an application will vary depending on a number of factors including the size of the application and the speed of your Internet connection, and the time it takes Grants.gov to process the application will vary as well.
 If Grants.gov rejects your application (see step three below), you will need to resubmit successfully to Grants.gov before 4:30:00 p.m.
 Washington, DC time on the deadline date.

 Note: To submit successfully, you must provide the DUNS number on your application that was used when you registered as an Authorized Organization Representative (AOR) on Grants.gov.
-This DUNS number is typically the same number used when your organization registered with the CCR (Central Contractor Registry).
+This DUNS number is typically the same number used when your organization registered with the SAM (formally CCR - Central Contractor Registry).
 If you do not enter the same DUNS number on your application as the DUNS you registered with, Grants.gov will reject your application.

 VERIFY SUBMISSION IS OK – You will want to verify that Grants.gov received your application submission on time and that it was validated successfully.
 To see the date/time your application was received, login to Grants.gov and click on the Track My Application link.
 For a successful submission, the date/time received should be earlier than 4:30:00 p.m.
 Washington, DC time, on the deadline date, AND the application status should be: Validated, Received by Agency, or Agency Tracking Number Assigned.
 Once the Department of Education receives your application from Grants.gov, an Agency Tracking Number (PR/award number) will be assigned to your application and will be available for viewing on Grants.gov’s Track My Application link.